EPA moves to crack down on dangerous coal ash storage ponds

 In separate letters sent Tuesday, EPA denied requests for extensions of coal ash permits by the Clifty Creek power plant in Madison, Indiana; James M. Gavin plant in Cheshire, Ohio; and the Ottumwa plant in Ottumwa, Iowa.

-The Greenidge Generation plant in Dresden, N.Y., was ruled ineligible for an extension.
+The Greenidge Generation plant in Dresden, New York, was ruled ineligible for an extension.
 The former coal plant now uses natural gas.

-Conditional approval was granted to the H.L.
-Spurlock plant in Maysville, Ky.
+The H.L.
+Spurlock plant in Maysville, Kentucky, will be required to fix groundwater monitoring as a condition for continued operation of its coal ash pond, the EPA said.

 Lisa Evans, a senior attorney for the environmental group Earthjustice, said the enforcement action “sends a strong message to industry that (compliance with the EPA rule) is not a paperwork exercise.
 It requires them to clean up these toxic sites.”